SIRIO CX 4-68

 PA9AM's flooded CX4-68.

-PAØFRI's gamma match system.
+PAØFRI's gamma match system of a 2m antenna.

 The damage caused when the antenna is "flooded" can be seen in PA9AM's dismantled CX4-68.
 Because he was curious about the inside, the device was cut open, which gives us a clear picture how the manufacturer made his smart gamma match.